ssilverman/QNEthernet/README.md

 disable this feature, set the `QNETHERNET_ENABLE_RAW_FRAME_LOOPBACK` macro to `0`.

+### Raw frame filter hook

+It's possible to enable a hook function that examines all incoming frames to determine whether to bypass the stack entirely and send the frame directly to the raw frame API.

+Steps to use:
+1. Set the `QNETHERNET_ENABLE_RAW_FRAME_FILTER_HOOK` macro to `1`
+2. Implement a C function (declare with `extern "C"`) having this signature:\
+   `bool qnethernet_raw_frame_filter(struct pbuf*p, struct netif* netif)`

+Inside that function, return true if the frame should be passed directly to the raw frame API, and false if the frame should be passed to the stack.

 ## How to implement VLAN tagging

 The lwIP stack supports VLAN tagging.
 Here are the steps for how to implement